 If you’re a home decor fiend who gets frustrated at not being able to find the right kitchen towel for a special event or season, this is the project for you.
 Create pretty floral wreath, hand drawn kitchen towel in your perfect color scheme!
-Custom kitchen towel not only make your home feel more cozy, but no one else will have a set like yours.
+Custom kitchen towel not only make your home feel cozier, but no one else will have a set like yours.
 They’re the perfect way to start building in your own personal style to your home decor.

 This tutorial we walk you through using our favorite fabric markers to create a pretty floral wreath for your kitchen towels, but you can use the same method for tote bags, napkins, and so many other fabrics.
 After the kitchen towel, I used the same design to make a matching placemat set for spring.
 Floral never fail for spring, right?